Acellera/htmd/doc/source/tutorials/system-prep/01-protein.md

 For a protein containing only canonical residues, building is four steps after loading:

-1. {py:func}`~moleculekit.tools.autosegment.autoSegment` - split the molecule into one segment per chain.
+1. {py:func}`~moleculekit.tools.autosegment.autoSegment` - automatically split the structure into independent segments by walking the residue connectivity and starting a new segment at every real chain break (residue-number gap validated by backbone distance for proteins).
 2. {py:func}`~moleculekit.tools.preparation.systemPrepare` - protonate at the chosen pH, fix protonation states, fill in missing sidechains and some missing backbone heavy atoms.
 3. {py:func}`~htmd.builder.solvate.solvate` - wrap a water box around the prepared structure.
 4. {py:func}`htmd.builder.amber.build` - run tLeap to produce a `prmtop` + `pdb` pair (and ionise to the requested salt concentration).

-No NCAA detection or parameterisation step is needed when every residue is in tLeap's built-in ff14SB library.
+No NCAA detection or parameterization step is needed when every residue is in tLeap's built-in ff14SB library.

 ## Setup